 In addition to seeing patients at his private Manhattan gastroenterology practice, Dr. Anthony Borcich is affiliated with Mount Sinai Hospital and Lenox Hill Hospital.
 His long-established relationships with both of these institutions ensure that his patients receive prompt access to world experts in all supporting fields, ranging from surgical oncologists to pancreatic and liver transplant surgeons, when necessary.

 Dr. Borcich currently serves as a clinical assistant professor at The Icahn School of Medicine at Mount Sinai and is the former fellowship education coordinator of hepatology at Lenox Hill Hospital.
 Included among his patients are media moguls, financial executives, physician peers and their family members.

 Dr. Anthony Borcich received his undergraduate degree in biochemistry and molecular biology at Northwestern University before earning his degree of doctor of medicine at Northwestern University School of Medicine.
-He then completed both his residency in internal medicine and fellowship in gastroenterology at Columbia’s St. Luke’s-Roosevelt Hospital Center in New York City, now a part of the Mount Sinai Health System.
-He also completed a fellowship in hepatology at Mount Sinai Hospital and joined the clinical faculty in liver diseases and liver transplant medicine prior to entering private practice in 1993.
+He then completed both his residency in internal medicine and fellowship in gastroenterology at Columbia University’s St. Luke’s-Roosevelt Hospital Center in New York City, now a part of the Mount Sinai Health System.
+Dr. Borcich also completed a fellowship in hepatology at Mount Sinai Hospital and joined the clinical faculty in liver diseases and liver transplant medicine prior to entering private practice in 1993.

 While Dr. Anthony Borcich performs a wide range of procedures, his specialties include upper endoscopy, colonoscopy, endoscopic retrograde cholangiopancreatography (ERCP), endoscopic ultrasound and video capsule studies.
 He has an extensive body of published work including book chapters on advanced endoscopy and peer-reviewed research on ERCP endoscopy and hepatitis C.